Fiskell/HearthClone/readme.md

 An attempt at an exact copy of the mechanics in hearthstone.
 The project is written with full TDD and uses Laravel 5.1

+The application is currently only runnable from unit tests.
+There will eventually be routes exposed to start a game, but wowza that is far away.

+## Setup

+Install laravel homestead

+Composer install

+npm install

 ## Hearthstone API

 Coming soon

+## Next Steps

+- Finish functionality for all current sets.
+- Hook in a datastore (most likely mongo)
+- Stateful API
+- Hearthstone from CLI application